SC-Develop/SCD-MessageCenter/README.md

 The typical use of the message center is the realtime monitoring and remote control of a multi-threading application.<br>The message center can also be used for remote debugging in real time by controlling variable values, and modifying their value, for example.
 A very interesting use could be, if the host application allows it, the execution of system commands or the execution of processes.
 ## Message Center Architecture

-The Message Center is a message and command exchange center.<br>
+The Message Center is a message and command exchange center.<br><br>
 It consists of two parts:

 - The Multithreading Socket Server to accept remote client connections